Investors want Tesco to toughen share trade rules

 "Companies need to be very careful about when they allow people to sell shares ahead of announcements," said Paul Mumford, a fund manager at Cavendish Asset Management.
 "I think it reflects quite badly on them (Tesco)".

-Tesco, the world's third-biggest retailer, said on Friday UK Chief Operating Officer Noel Robbins did not know about the imminent profit warning when he sold around 202,000 pounds of shares and neither he nor the company had broken any rules.
+The world's third-biggest retailer said on Friday UK chief operating officer Noel Robbins did not know about the imminent profit warning when he sold around 202,000 pounds ($309,000) of shares and neither he nor the company had broken any rules.

 Under British listing rules, executives are barred from trading in shares during so-called "close periods" between the end of a financial period and the reporting of results.

-Rivals like J Sainsbury (SBRY.L) and Marks & Spencer (MKS.L) both imposed "close periods" of around four weeks ahead of their key Christmas trading figures -- although they were also reporting full quarterly figures.
+Rivals like J Sainsbury and Marks & Spencer both imposed "close periods" of around four weeks ahead of their key Christmas trading figures -- although they were also reporting full quarterly figures.

-One top-20 investor in Tesco said the group's chief executive, Phil Clarke, should forego his annual bonus to atone for an error in judgment in approving the sale and that he could not afford to put another foot wrong as he seeks to restore Tesco's fortunes.
+One top-20 investor in Tesco said the group's Chief Executive Phil Clarke should forego his annual bonus to atone for an error in judgement in approving the sale and that he could not afford to put another foot wrong as he seeks to restore Tesco's fortunes.

 ROCKY POSITION